KomodoPlatform/developer-docs/docs/komodo/setup-electrumX-server.md

 ## Coin Configuration

-If you are launching the electrum server for a new smartchain, you will have to add it to the `~/electrumx-1/electrumx/lib/coins.py` file
+If you are launching the electrum server for a new smartchain, you will have to add it to the `~/electrumx-1/electrumx/lib/coins.py` file.
+You can skip this step if seeting up an electrum server for KMD or another coin which already exists in this file.

 For example, using the ROCK Smart Chain [we created earlier](create-smart-chain.html):